 VLAC 881.3 - Clinical Trial Design and Analysis - A course for veterinary graduate students who need an understanding of clinical trial design, statistics and clinical epidemiology in order to carry out their research and to evaluate themselves as clinicians.
 The course will cover areas of clinical trial design, applied medical statistics, diagnostic test evaluation and writing research grants.

-VTMC 340.3 - Veterinary Public Health (Not offered in 2011-12) - Intended to demonstrate the role the veterinary profession plays in public health protection in Canada.
+VTMC 340.3 - Veterinary Public Health - Intended to demonstrate the role the veterinary profession plays in public health protection in Canada.
 The practicing veterinarians and veterinarians who work as public health professionals play a role in serving public health in aspects such as disease surveillance, risk analysis, biosecurity, foreign animal disease containment, food safety, and international public health.
 The course will also emphasize how public health is protected in Canada through aspects such as food and water safety, animal feeds, antimicrobial resistance, and waste disposal.
 By using examples of zoonotic and emerging diseases, the course will attempt to illustrate the various points of contact and interventions for diseases shared by animals and people.